joshtynjala/actionscript-3.0-developers-guide/display/display-programming/display-object-example-sprite-arranger.md

 The GeometricSprite class defines the `drawShape()` method, which is further refined in the override definitions in each subclass of GeometricSprite.
-For more information, see the “Adding display objects to the canvas” section, which follows.
+For more information, see the "Adding display objects to the canvas" section, which follows.

 The GeometricSprite class also provides the following methods: